kristopherkyle/L2-Annotation-Project/dep_anno_overview.md

 - `I flew_head here last night_obl:tmod`

-- `last weekend_obl:npmod , I went_head out on the town`
+- `last weekend_obl:tmod , I went_head out on the town`

-- `I talked_head this morning_obl:npmod with Tom and he agreed to pay up front`
+- `I talked_head this morning_obl:tmod with Tom and he agreed to pay up front`

 `obl:npmod` relations, when relaying some sort of temporal sense, often is used as a frequency adverbial: